-Vincent is a professional artist for th past 16 years specializing in photography, multimedia and video.
+Vincent has been a professional artist for th past 16 years specializing in photography, video, graphic design and youth art facilitating.
 He graduated from SAIT in 1999 with a Journalism Arts Diploma and graduated from AMTC in 2001 with a Multimedia Diploma.
 He is currently pursuing a degree in Motion Picture Arts at RDC and will be graduating in 2015.

-Vincent has been teaching photography an other art forms since 2007 to youth and adults.
+Vincent has been teaching photography an other art forms since 2007 to over 2000 youth and adults.
 His style of teaching uses a hands on approach focusing on emotions, storytelling and abstract interpretation.

 One of Vincent’s life goals, (currently at 88), is to travel to every continent in the world and take pictures (5 to go!)
 He also wants to enter the Guinness book of world records for a photo project he plans to reveal in the near future.